Quick Start with Sync - Java SDK

 <manifest xmlns:android="http://schemas.android.com/apk/res/android" package="com.mongodb.example"> <application android:name=".MyApplicationSubclass" ... /> </manifest>

-To use App Services features such as authentication and sync, you must access your App using your App ID.
+To use App Services features such as authentication and sync, access your App Services App using your App ID.
 You can find your App ID in the App Services UI.

 Android Studio Errors?